-7.1 Wiring diagram for output triggering
+7.1 Wiring diagram Trigger OUT

-Output triggering signals from the Leica TCS SP5 are transferred to the external instrument to synchronize the action of the external instrument with data acquisition.
-Scanning is triggered through an output signal from the TCS SP5 via the trigger unit (Trigger Out 1, 2, 3, or 4) to the external device.
-Therefore, the Trigger out pin of the trigger unit needs to be connected with the A/D input of the external instrument (Fig. 17).
+The scanning process and the action of an external device can be synchronized by using output trigger signals from the SP8.
+The output trigger signals are transferred to the external device via the Leica trigger unit (plugs Trigger out 1, 2, 3 or 4).
+Therfore, the SP8-scanhead is connected to the trigger unit.
+Furthermore, the Trigger out plug of the trigger unit needs to be connected with the A/D input of the external device.

-Fig. 17: Wiring for output triggering
+Figure 17: Wiring for input triggering